-Effective January 1, 1999, 11 of the 15 member countries of the European Union (the participating countries) established fixed conversion rates between their existing sovereign currencies and the euro.
-For three years after the introduction of the euro, the participating countries can perform financial transactions in either the euro or their original local currencies.
-This will result in a fixed exchange rate among the participating countries, whereas the euro (and the participating countries' currencies in tandem) will continue to float freely against the U.S. dollar and other currencies of non-participating countries.
+Effective January 1, 1999, 11 of the 15 member countries of the European Union (the participating countries) established fixed conversion rates between their existing sovereign currencies and the Euro.
+For three years after the introduction of the Euro, the participating countries can perform financial transactions in either the Euro or their original local currencies.
+This will result in a fixed exchange rate among the participating countries, whereas the Euro (and the participating countries' currencies in tandem) will continue to float freely against the U.S. dollar and other currencies of non-participating countries.

-Management are periodically monitoring and evaluating the effects of the euro conversion on the Company.
-Celestica does not believe that significant modifications of its information technology systems are needed in order to handle euro transactions and reporting at this time.
-The Company does not expect the euro conversion to have a significant impact on its derivatives as the Company has already modified its hedging policies to take the euro conversion into account.
-While the Company currently believes that the effects of the conversion do not have a significant adverse material effect on the Company's business and operations, there can be no assurances that such conversion will not have an adverse material effect on the Company's results of operations and financial position due to competitive and other factors that may be affected by the conversion that cannot be predicted by the Company.
+Management is periodically monitoring and evaluating the effects of the Euro conversion on the Company.
+Celestica does not believe that significant modifications of its information technology systems are needed in order to handle Euro transactions and reporting at this time.
+The Company does not expect the Euro conversion to have a significant impact on its derivatives as the Company has already modified its hedging policies to take the Euro conversion into account.
+While the Company currently believes that the effects of the conversion do not and will not have a significant adverse material effect on the Company's business and operations, there can be no assurances that such conversion will not have an adverse material effect on the Company's results of operations and financial position due to competitive and other factors that may be affected by the conversion and that cannot be predicted by the Company.